What does chiropractic care involve?

 The risks of a child suffering notable injury from a spinal adjustment are extremely minimal.
 Chiropractors have been adjusting children’s spines for more than 100 years and have an excellent safety record.

 A recent study done by the International Chiropractic Pediatric Association (ICPA) in the United States, Canada, and Europe showed that only a few children (out of more than 10,000 visits) experienced minor discomfort and fussiness.
 The remaining children in the study had no adverse reactions to the adjustment.
 These preliminary data tells us that chiropractic care for children may be one of the safest forms of health care available.
-Australian ICPA chiropractors will be participating in a similar study as well.

 How can I tell if my child has spinal problems?